The Link Between OCD and Eating Disorders

 Treatment for OCD and eating disorders

 Understanding the shared traits and features between eating disorders and OCD will provide therapists with a comprehensive knowledge to differentiate between the common links.
-This will allow them to provide the correct diagnosis and prescribe the appropriate treatment.

 Exposure and response prevention (ERP) therapy is commonly used to treat both disorders.
 In eating disorders, the person is exposed to the fear of food intake, body image, sensitivity to food type, weight gain, and intense feelings and behaviors associated with it.